OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

-There are also ``get_parameters`` and ``set_parameters`` methods, but these methods are typically used by drivers to manage the parameters in their workflow, and are not called directly by users.
+There are also ``get_parameters`` and ``set_parameters`` methods, but these methods are typically used by drivers to manage the parameters in their workflow and are not called directly by users.
 These will be described in the section :ref:`Adding-new-Drivers`.

 .. index:: constraint

-A similar interface is present for interacting with constraints.
-Constraints are defined using strings containing equations or inequalities that reference available OpenMDAO variables.
-Both equality and inequality constraints are supported via the interface, however when you use a driver, you should verify that it supports the desired type of constraint.
-For example, the CONMIN driver supports inequality constraints, but not equality constraints.
+A similar interface is present for interacting with constraints. *Constraints* are defined using strings containing equations or inequalities that reference available OpenMDAO variables.
+Both equality and inequality constraints are supported via the interface; however, when you use a driver, you should verify that it supports the desired type of constraint.
+For example, the CONMIN driver supports inequality constraints but not equality constraints.

 Constraints are added to a driver using the ``add_constraint`` method.